 Greater Than the Sum of Its Parts

-Combined, each of these technologies’ unique abilities create a synergy effect where the sum is greater than its parts.
+Combined, each of these technologies create a synergistic effect where the sum is greater than its parts.

-Each of the companies I am about to show you are using these emerging technologies mentioned above and combining them in innovative ways to tackle the job of finding concealed weapons in public spaces before they could do any harm.
+Each of the companies I am about to introduce to you are using these emerging technologies mentioned above and combining them in innovative ways to tackle the job of searching for concealed weapons in public spaces before they could do any harm.

 While it is difficult to pick out one particular technology that is the most important advancement, if pressed I would have to say that companies incorporating Artificial Intelligence (AI) remain a standout today.